Timon-R/TRA420_Modeling_2025/docs/air_pollution.md

 - Emissions from `calc_emissions` are in megatonnes (Mt) per year.
 Only ratios are used here, so absolute unit scaling cancels out.
 - Concentrations are in µg/m³.
-The RR slope `β` is in (per µg/m³) units.
+The RR slope $\beta$ is in m³/µg units.
 - Mortality percentage changes are unitless; mortality deltas (deaths/year) adopt the baseline deaths’ units and cadence.